-Advanced music theory, a study of 20th century musical structure, including atonality, serialism, polytonality, chord structure, polyrhythm, and microtones.
+A study of 20th century musical structure, including atonality, serialism, polytonality, chord structure, polyrhythm, and microtones.

 MUS 227 Aural Perception III /1 cr. hr./2 periods (1 lec., 1 lab)

 Instruction with the use of tone syllables to develop the student's skill in sight singing and aural perception of chromatic tonal structures in a variety of contexts.
 Required of music majors.